quipucords/ci/ansible/roles/nodepool/files/elements/README.md

 public key so you will be able to ssh into the machine.
 Then associate a floating IP to the image and log into it and do any necessary set up.

-After done, shut down the instance down.
+After done, shut down the instance.
 Look under `Compute>Volumes` and see what volume is associated with it.
 May need to make a note of this as it as a long UUID like name.